Catherine-DuBay/Catherine-DuBay/README.md

 #### Hello! 👋 My name is **Catherine DuBay**.

-I am an Economics major at the University of Notre Dame, set to graduate in 2027.
-I have minors in Foundations of Business & Computing and Digital Technologies.
-I am originally from Birmingham, Michigan.
+I am an **Economics major** at the University of Notre Dame, set to graduate in **2027**.
+I have minors in Foundations of Business & **Computing and Digital Technologies**.
+I am originally from **Birmingham, Michigan**.
 In my free time, I enjoy reading, travel, making playlists, and spending time with friends.

 - 🌱 I’m currently learning Python, working with platforms such as Google Colab and VS Code.
 - 🔭 I’m comfortable working with data visualizations such as seaborn.